ehameyie/WineRecommender/README.md

    2. Try out Weka for advanced stats/machine learning - Eunice
 #### Implement test use cases to test and validate all use cases run properly
    1. Confirm user can only enter predefined food categories  Viktoriya
-   2. Confirm user enters valid location,; if not that system returns “Zip code cannot be located, please re-enter” - Viktoriya
+   2. Confirm user enters valid location; if not, that system returns “Zip code cannot be located, please re-enter” - Viktoriya
    3. Confirm correct statistics are displayed answering questions in the description - Eunice
    4. Confirm correct wine pairings are recommended - Viktoriya